-The Province No.2 has its centre at Janakpur District and is the smallest province of Nepal in terms of area.
+Province No.2 has its center at Janakpur District and is the smallest province of Nepal in terms of area.
 It includes eight districts from Saptari District in the east to Parsa District in the west.
-It is the seconnd largest province in term of Population.
+It is the second-largest province in terms of Population.

 3. Bagmati Province

 With its capital at Hetauda Bagmati Province is the largest province in terms of population.
-The province is established with 13 districts which covers area of 20,300 sq.km.
+The province is established with 13 districts that cover an area of 20,300 sq. km.

 4. Gandaki Province

-Gandaki Province neither have the highest coverage area neither the lowest.
-It includes 11 districts including the travel capital of Nepal Pokhara as it’s head.
+Gandaki Province neither has the highest coverage area neither the lowest.
+It includes 11 districts including the travel capital of Nepal Pokhara as its head.